RBEGamer/WordClock/README.md

 #### DOWNLOAD FIRMWARE UPDATE
 Please identfy the clock hardware version, which is printed on the back of the clock or use the `STATUS CODE` display.

+##### STATUS CODE
-**STATUS CODE** Directly after startup, the clock shows some version information about the hardware revision and used software.
+Directly after startup, the clock shows some version information about the hardware revision and used software.
+This information is language-independent and is displayed in the form of individual illuminated LEDs.
+On the following picture their meaning can be determined.

 ![complete](./documentation/status_codes.jpg)

 Information from example above: